amigus/migusdotorg/content/_index.md

 Hi, I'm [Adam](adam) and my name at this domain _is_ my email address! :email:

-I registered it in March 2002 to host said email.
+I registered this domain back in March 2002.
-Doing that with "yourlastname.org" cool back then. :nerd_face:
+Hosting your email on "yourlastname.org" was cool back then! :nerd_face: